ls1-sys-prog-course-archive-SoSe22/task0-sort/README.md

 ## Tests

-Our tests will lookup exectuables to be in one of the following directories (assuming `./` is the project root):
+Our tests will lookup exectuables in one of the following directories (assuming `./` is the project root):

 - `./`
 - `./target/release`